 - Liability: an important issue to keep in mind when running this business is that the founder is fully liable for the debts; because there is no distinction between the business and the owner, you can be liable with your personal assets.

 Opening a sole trader is simple, however, you do need to keep in mind the following:

-Licenses: depending on the business field in which you will activate, you may need to apply for special government
+- Licenses: depending on the business field in which you will activate, you may need to apply for special government licenses and permits;